0xCUB3/wBlock/Adblock_Comparison.md

 AdBlock Tester scores (adblocktester.com, etc.) depend mostly on which filter lists you enable—extension features matter less.
 Even simple ad blockers can score 100/100 if using up-to-date and comprehensive lists; heavy, feature-rich blockers may score lower if filters are incomplete or outdated.

 <sup>17</sup> **Foreign Language Filter Support**:
 Reflects whether ad blockers have official filter lists for multiple languages/regions.
-AdGuard supports 20+ languages with official filters; uBlock Origin Lite permits more than 15; wBlock and Wipr can load manual lists but are limited to English UI.
+AdGuard supports 20+ languages with official filters; uBlock Origin Lite permits more than 15; wBlock can load manual lists but the app itself is limited to English for now.

 <sup>18</sup> **License**:
 Describes the legal terms governing code and usage: